hydrusnetwork/hydrus/docs/getting_started_downloading.md

 ## Logins

+!!! warning
+    Never use important accounts with hydrus.
+Hydrus does not store credentials securely.
+Also, if you accidentally download too much at once, or a site suddenly changes their policies, a linked account can get banned.
+If you link an account to hydrus, always use a throwaway account you don't care much about.

 **This system often breaks and is sometimes a hassle deal with!
 If you need to log in to anything more clever than a booru, use Hydrus Companion or similar to copy your cookies across!**

 The client supports a very basic and ugly login system.
 It can handle simple sites and is as [completely user-customisable as the downloader system](downloader_login.md).
 The client starts with multiple login scripts by default, which you can review under _network->logins->manage logins_: